• Transient Ischemic Attack (TIA) is a medical emergency

 • immediately start multimodal therapeutic intervention

-• treatment may substantially reduce the risk of a future stroke or recurrent TIA (by 80%) – EXPRESS trial
+• treatment may substantially reduce the risk of recurrent stroke or TIA (by 80%) – EXPRESS trial

-• the same-day assessment and initiation of standard risk-modification measures following TIA decreased the 90-day risk of stroke from 10.3 to 2.1% compared with delayed (or routine) outpatient evaluation and treatment
+• same-day assessment and initiation of standard risk-modification measures following a TIA decreased the 90-day risk of stroke from 10.3 to 2.1%, compared with delayed (or routine) outpatient evaluation and treatment

-• early treatment did not increase the risk of intracerebral hemorrhage or other bleeding
+• importantly, early treatment did not increase the risk of intracerebral hemorrhage or other bleeding

 Antithrombotic therapy